23 Questions You Can Expect in a Final Interview

 During the interview process, you will likely meet with the hiring manager.
 During the final interview, you may speak with them once again as they continue building on the questions they’ve already asked you.

-A hiring manager may spend a portion of your final interview asking you behavioral questions to understand more about you and how you work.
+A hiring manager may spend some of your final interview asking you behavioral questions to understand more about you and how you work.
 These questions can pertain to skills such as problem-solving, communication, organization, and the kind of team member you’d potentially be.

 1. How do you stay organized?